 Whether you are facing felony or misdemeanor charges, there's nothing more overwhelming than the unknown.
 I am Minnesota criminal defense attorney Howard Bass.

-For 30 years, I have aggressively defended clients facing potentially life-altering charges.
+For more than 25 years, I have aggressively defended clients facing potentially life-altering charges.
 I understand the fears you may have.
 You deserve to know how the criminal justice system works and how I will take every measure possible to defend your rights.
 Below is a criminal defense FAQ focused on addressing the questions you may have so you are not left with any surprises.

-Under Minnesota law, felonies are punishable by more than one year in prison.
+The difference between these four classifications is based on the possible penalties a person may suffer if convicted.
+Under Minnesota law, felonies can carry a punishment of more than one year in prison.
 Gross misdemeanors are punishable by up to one year in jail and/or a fine of up to $3,000.
 Misdemeanors are crimes punishable by up to 90 days in jail and/or a fine of up to $1,000.
-Petty misdemeanors are deemed noncriminal violations and are punishable by a fine up to $300.
+Petty misdemeanors are noncriminal violations that do not result in jail time.
+These offenses are punishable by a fine up to $300.

 First, do not resist the arrest.
 Under Minnesota law, you do not have the right to resist an arrest — even an illegal one.
 Second, do not make any statements to the police.
 Anything you say can and will be used against you in court.
 The safest thing to say is that you want to speak to a lawyer.
 If the officer persists in efforts to question you, simply repeat these four magic words: "I want a lawyer."
 Then, as soon as a telephone is made available to you, contact me online or call 952-466-6718.
 I am available 24 hours a day, seven days a week.